 Here at Studebaker Studios, we have Matthew Studebaker, John Crawley, and Dan Behm in the field on tours, helping you get the best photo possible.
-We have Mindy Bowman in the office, keeping things organized and handling logistics.
+And we have Mindy Bowman in the office, keeping things organized and handling logistics.
 Let me introduce us:

 When Mindy Bowman isn’t riding her horses, she works from her home in Florida as a certified professional virtual assistant.
 She brings professionalism, organization, creativity, and kindness to the team and has quickly become indispensable!

 Dan Behm will jump into cold water to get the perfect photo faster than anyone I have ever seen.
 No hesitation.
 Just dedication.
 But he would also jump into that cold water for a friend or client just as fast.
 And it’s a good thing he isn’t afraid of cold water because he leads our Barrow, Alaska trip.
 Dan was brought on board because of his knowledge, dedication and energy, amazing attitude, and great sense of humor.
 He started photographing nature by building trail cameras for wildlife surveillance 15 years ago.
 He added a DSLR to his camera bag in 2009 and has since traveled the country photographing birds and wildlife, taught classes and field sessions, and helped on a great many tours for Studebaker Studios.